camunda/camunda-docs-manual/content/user-guide/spring-framework-integration/index.md

 This functionality is provided by the `org.camunda.bpm.engine.spring.application.SpringProcessApplicationElResolver`.
 This class is a ProcessApplicationElResolver implementation delegating to the local application context.
 Expression resolving then works in the following way: the shared process engine checks which process application corresponds to the process it is currently executing.
 It then delegates to that process application for resolving expressions.
 The process application delegates to the SpringProcessApplicationElResolver which uses the local Spring application context for resolving beans.

 {{< note title="" class="info" >}}
-  The ```SpringProcessApplicationElResolver``` class is automatically detected if the ```camunda-engine-spring``` module is included as a library of the process application, not as a global library.
+  The `SpringProcessApplicationElResolver` class is automatically detected if the `camunda-engine-spring` module is included as a library of the process application, not as a global library.
 {{< /note >}}

-# Spring-based Testing
+# Spring-Based Testing

 When integrating with Spring, business processes can be tested very easily (in scope 2, see [Testing Scopes]({{< relref "user-guide/testing/index.md" >}})) using the standard Camunda testing facilities.
 The following example shows how a business process is tested in a typical Spring-based unit test: